From bonding with your new baby to helping your partner recover after childbirth, we go through the best ways to spend your paternity leave.

 - Plan after-work events and hobbies.
 Some things inevitably change when you have a baby, and having less time to yourself after work is one of those.
 Having a chat with your partner about how often is reasonable for you to stay out after work, and when and how she would like to go out too, can avoid a lot of friction in the long run.

 - Take the night shift.
-Making sure both you and your partner get enough rest can be hard once you go back to work, but figuring out a schedule of who gets up in the night and who gets a lie-in on your days off can help keep the balance.
+Making sure both you and your partner get enough rest can be hard once you go back to work, but figuring out a schedule of who gets up in the night and who gets a lie-in on your days off can help keep the balance through the tough early months when your baby’s sleep pattern is erratic.

 More from Which?

-- Money-saving tips for new parents: There are smart and simple ways you can save money on both day-to-day expenses and big-ticket purchases.
+- Money-saving tips for new parents: Smart and simple ways you can save on day-to-day expenses and big-ticket purchases.

 - Most popular pushchairs: Find out which prams and pushchairs other parents have chosen to buy – and why.